 Shababna Qadha, is a youth entrepreneurship initiative implemented by PalVision in partnership with Al Nayzak and Palestinian Education for Employment (EFE), and funded by the European Commission.

 The two-year long project worked with 1000 students (aged 13-17), in 20 schools in Jerusalem, on both sides of the apartheid wall.
-It aimed to catalyse change in the social and cultural status quo of the city through engaging students in workshops and activities in 6 main areas: technology and creative thinking, entrepreneurship and English for Business, drama and theatre, creative writing, photography and film-making and cultural and educational tours.
+It aimed to catalyze change in the social and cultural status quo of the city through engaging students in workshops and activities in 6 main areas: technology and creative thinking, entrepreneurship and English for Business, drama and theatre, creative writing, photography and film-making, cultural and educational tours.

 The students produced documentaries, entrepreneurship ideas, creative writing stories, technological inventions and theatre plays that reflected their everyday lives.